Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Hardware token

 **Explanation:**
-"Retinal scan" is correct; biometric factor.
+Retinal scan is correct; biometric factor.
-"PIN" is incorrect; a PIN alone is knowledge-based and not a true second factor.
+PIN is incorrect; a PIN alone is knowledge-based and not a true second factor.
-"Challenge question" is incorrect; knowledge-based, not considered strong MFA.
+Challenge question is incorrect; knowledge-based, not considered strong MFA.
-"Date of birth" is incorrect; same as above.
+Date of birth is incorrect; same as above.
-"Hardware token" is correct; a physical device generating codes fulfills MFA requirements.
+Hardware token is correct; a physical device generating codes fulfills MFA requirements.

 ---